CLFlix/KuroBot/README.md

 The command will take everything until the '?' and take that as a question.
 Then it will look for all the spaces and make each word a choice of the poll.
 This means that you won't be able to use spaces in one choice.
 I'll be working on that soon.
 The choices of this poll would be: 1.
 Yes, 2.
 No. You can have a maximum number of 5 options in a poll.

 ## Fun commands

+### ?stretch

+If you think the streamer has been sitting still for a little while, enter `?stretch` in the chat to make them stretch or stand up for a bit.
+Helping that blood flow only has benefits ;)!

+### ?posture

+We all need to check our posture every now and then.
+To make the streamer do so, simply enter this command in the chat!

+### ?hydrate

+Talking with a dried up throat isn't gonna be very pleasant.
+Get the streamer to take a sip of their drink to rehydrate with this command!

 ### ?roll `number`